 Route: Leon- Lugo- Ribadeo- A Coruna- Santiago de Compostela- Fisterra- Isla de la Toja- Vigo- Islas Atlanticas

 Number of days: 11-12 days

 In case you didn’t figure it out from the last paragraph, I love Galicia.
 So much that I had to devote one Northern Spain road trip to Galicia.
-This journey would start in Leon where you could spend your first day because it’s an amazing city (that also happens to be only 2-3 hours away from Madrid).
+This journey would start in the beautiful city of Leon where you could spend your first day because it’s an amazing city (that also happens to be only 2-3 hours away from Madrid).
 From here, the next stop would be Lugo, one of Galicia’s finest small historic towns.
 From Lugo, you can go north to Ribadeo (home to the iconic Cathedrals Beach) and from here start moving back south to A Coruna and Santiago de Compostela.

 I suggest you spend at least two days in both A Coruna and Santiago de Compostela because there are just too many things to see and do but after this, things get a lot more relaxing.

 In the next 4 days, you’d visit Fisterra, arguably Galicia’s most beautiful coastal town, el Isla de la Toja, Islas Atlanticas, and of course- the beautiful city of Vigo.

 With that being said, this Northern Spain road trip guide wouldn’t be complete if we don’t show some of the…